yichunzhao/Demo-Thymeleaf-SpringMvc/README.md

 `<input type="text" th:field="*{email}"/>`

-the above is a shortcut, which is equal to
+the above is a shortcut, which is similar to

 `<input type="text" id="email" name="email" th:value="*{email}"/>`

+but actually more than the above, `th:text="*{}"` applying the dataformatters that having been regsitered in the Spring, thus the data can be displyed correctly.

 Attributes: